 In our global economy, organizations have unprecedented opportunities to grow by forming partnerships worldwide.
-Yet when we are negotiating abroad, cultural, language, and other differences can lead to misunderstandings that may eventually spiral into conflicts ranging from labor strikes to lawsuits to broken partnerships.
+Yet when we are negotiating abroad, cultural, language, and other differences can lead to misunderstandings that may eventually spiral into conflicts ranging from labor strikes to lawsuits to broken partnerships that require conflict resolution.
 At the same time, we want to avoid stereotyping our counterparts and the way they negotiate and manage conflict based on a superficial understanding of their culture.

-Past studies had reached contradictory conclusions about Indians’ approach to conflict—for example, whether they were focused on collaborating or competing, or whether they were conflict-avoidant or more proactive.
+Past studies had reached contradictory conclusions about Indians’ approach to conflict management—for example, whether they were focused on collaborating or competing, or whether they were conflict-avoidant or more proactive.
 Gupta and her team hypothesized that age and gender might explain some of these inconsistencies.

 The researchers sorted the employees’ responses by generation: 69% belonged to Generation Y (aka “millennials,” born after 1983, as defined by the researchers), 17% were Generation Xers (born between 1963 and 1983), and 14% were baby boomers (born between 1946 and 1964).
 Sixty-nine percent of those surveyed were male.